Flight or Aerial Adaptation in Birds

 - The body of birds is compact and is light and strong dorsally and heavy ventrally.
 This shape helps in maintaining equilibrium in the air.

 - The wings’ attachment is high upon the thorax.
-The light organs like the lung and sac is placed at a high position and the low central position of heavy muscles, sternum and digestive organs are other morphological facts with great significance.
+The light organs like the lung and sac are placed at a high position and the low central position of heavy muscles, sternum, and digestive organs are other morphological facts with great significance.

 Body covering of Feather: